bavc/bavc-resources/Workflow Documentation/Technical Documentation/cdRipping.md

 ## Ripping CD-DA discs

 CD-DA discs are audio CD's.
 These are the kind of CDs that would play in a typical audio CD player.
-They would also automatically open iTunes or Windows Media Player if inserted into a computer's disc drive.
+They would also autoamtically open iTunes or Windows Media Player if insterted into a computer's

-### Required Software
+## Required Software

 * XLD
    * You can install by either: